Nov. 18, 2024, 10:22 p.m.

 Despite the obvious curiosity of the conflict, it allows us to draw attention to a number of points that are important from the point of view of geopolitics.
 One of the key elements of geopolitics is undoubtedly control over water corridors and access to seas and oceans.
 We can note that the Republic of the United Provinces, by controlling the Scheldt, not only radically reduced the importance of Antwerp as a European trade center, but also raised Amsterdam to this pedestal.
 The Republic could have charged for passage along the river and thus replenished its budget, but the elimination of a competitor was a higher priority for Amsterdam.

 Obviously, it is difficult for most states to be involved in several conflicts in a row.
-Each conflict weakens the state, which can be used by competitors.
+Each conflict weakens the state that can be used by competitors.
 For example, you can offer this state to renegotiate the terms of an old agreement, hinting at the possibility of a new conflict.
 Or you can attack this state because its resources are currently limited.
 Such an attack actually guarantees certain material gains, even if the aggressor is not quite ready to attack.
 The Holy Roman Empire did not prepare for the conflict with the Republic of the United Provinces, so it did not achieve its desired goal of gaining passage through the Scheldt.
 However, it was the imperialists who can be considered the winners in the conflict, as they received monetary compensation and forced their competitors to destroy a number of fortifications.

 I would also like to draw attention to the role of France in the conflict.
 France was on good terms with both parties to the conflict, so it was only natural for it to act as a third party.
 In doing so, it achieved two goals at once.
 First, France increased its international prestige as a power capable of taming conflicts in Europe.
 Secondly, it prevented the Holy Roman Empire from strengthening by rapid intervention.
 Of course, the Empire was an ally of France at the time, but in geopolitics, such things as friendship are quite fluid.